Code-Institute-Submissions/Code-Institute-Project-One/planning/planning.md

 - Figure out how I want about page content aligned on desktop (once I've written the actual content)
 - Set Rubik global font family at top of css - remove all from classes, leave orbitron in classes
 - Double check footer positioning is same on all pages and sizes
+- Split accordion into 2 so can have 2 columns for large pages, still display 1 column on mobile

 - align all indents (figure out prettier or some addon)

 <!-- extra stuff -->
 - add tapering borders to mobile nav